 It can be easier to talk about personal issues with a therapist who is independent of friends and family, to understand your experiences and help you to untangle difficult thoughts and emotions.
 Equally, the thought of speaking to someone new who is removed from your life can also be difficult, even though it feels like it may be beneficial to do so.

-My goal is to offer a warm and quiet environment to explore and make sense of your experiences in a confidential, secure and comfortable setting.
-As an integrative counsellor and therapist, I seek to support you as an individual by tailoring this to meet your specific needs.
+My goal is to offer a place where you feel able to explore and make sense of your experiences in a confidential, secure and comfortable setting.
+As an integrative counsellor and therapist, I seek to support you as an individual by tailoring how I work to meet your specific needs.

 As an integrative therapist, I take a multidisciplinary approach by adapting and drawing on a variety of therapeutic approaches to tailor how we work in a way that will be most beneficial to you as an individual.
 One of the most important parts of my role is to create an environment where you feel safe enough to explore … Continue reading What to expect